Daqarta

 Random Macro Values

-For example, L.0.ToneFreq=>r sets the Left Stream 0 Tone Frequency to a random value within the specified range.
+For example, L.0.ToneFreq=rand(1000,2000) will set the Left Stream 0 Tone Frequency to a random value that is uniformly distributed between 1000 and 2000 Hz.
+It will appear to the control just as if you had entered it as a normal constant value.
 As with a constant entry, this will be subject to the current frequency entry Step Mode setting, so the actual frequency can be constrained to specific steps within the range, if desired.

-The random generator used for this process is similar to those used in Noise Waves.
+The random generator used for rand() is similar to those used in Noise Waves.
 It is technically "pseudo-random", in that it creates what appear to be totally random values, but the exact sequence of values eventually repeats if invoked enough times.
 However, the complete cycle is 9.22 * 10^18 values, so even if you used 48000 values per second the sequence would not repeat for over 6 million years.

 Because the random generator is pseudo-random, it has the sometimes-useful property that it can repeat the same sequence of values exactly on each future session, as long as the same macros are used in the same order.